 I wish I could tell you but I don’t’ have a crystal ball.

-What I can tell you is this: if we don’t support you in feeling all of your feelings about how much time “you have wasted” (your words, not mine), if we don’t make space for the complex grief about the decades spent on autopilot that could have landed you in SUCH a different place, if we don’t create the space and permission for you to feel this abstract loss and all the attendant anger and sadness, you will feel these feelings for longer.
+What I can tell you is this.
+If we don’t support you in feeling all of your feelings about how much time “you have wasted” (your words, not mine), if we don’t make space for the complex grief about the decades spent on autopilot that could have landed you in SUCH a different place, if we don’t create the space and permission for you to feel this abstract loss and all the attendant anger and sadness, you will feel these feelings for longer.

 So how do we help you feel these feelings?